 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Marcello Fantoni (1915–2011)

-Manufacturer: Fantoni Ceramic Studio, via Bolognese, Florence, Italy.
+Manufacturer: Fantoni Ceramic Studio, via Bolognese, Florence, Italy – attributed.

-Other versions: Table lamps were produced in many variations.
+Other versions: This Marcello Fantoni table lamp exists in many variations.